 Writing and editing always intrigued me growing up.
 When I bought my first camera after graduating high school, photography became the next big obsession.
 In college, I began writing scripts and producing segments for radio.
 I still dabble in code, because I find designing webpages fascinating.
 I like to do everything.

-The same can be said of my media experience: in three years, I have worked for a city newspaper, regional magazine, daily news website and freelanced for several other publications.
+The same can be said of my media experience: in three years, I have worked for a city newspaper, regional magazine, daily news website, newsroom diversity program, and freelanced for several other publications.
 I did this all while serving as editor-in-chief of UC Santa Barbara’s nationally recognized alt-weekly, The Bottom Line.